ComplianceJanuary 17, 2024|UpdatedMarch 07, 2025

 Business license requirements — and the process of obtaining a license — can vary significantly by state and local jurisdiction.
 The general steps for obtaining a business license or permit are as follows:

-• Form your business entity: If you are forming a legal entity, such as a corporation or LLC, you must register your business with your state’s entity formation office.
-During this process, you will choose a name for your legal business entity.
+2. Form your business entity: If you are forming a legal entity, such as a corporation or LLC, you must register your business with your state’s entity formation office.
+As part of this process, you will need to choose a name for your legal business entity and obtain a registered agent.

-• Obtain an EIN: An EIN or Employer Identification Number, is a requirement for many businesses and is crucial for filing and reporting federal taxes, banking, and payments.
+3. Obtain an EIN: An IRS-issued EIN or Employer Identification Number, is a requirement for many businesses and is crucial for filing and reporting federal taxes, banking, and payments.

-• Obtain state licenses, registrations, and permits: These can include a sales tax ID and occupation-related licensing and permits.
+4. Obtain state-level licenses, registrations, and permits: These can include a sales tax ID and occupation-related licenses and permits.

-• File a DBA (optional): If you want to use a trade/assumed/fictitious/DBA name for your business, you may need to file a DBA in each jurisdiction where you plan to operate.
+5. File a DBA (optional): If you want to use a trade/assumed/fictitious/DBA name for your business, you may need to file a DBAin each jurisdiction where you plan to operate.

-• Renew/update your business licenses: Licenses and permits are not valid indefinitely.
-Carefully track renewal dates and update your business licenses if there are any changes to your business, such as a name change, address, officer/directors, etc.
+7. Renew/update your business licenses: Licenses and permits are not valid indefinitely.
+You should have a system for keeping track of renewal dates.
+You will also need to update your business licenses for certain business events, such as a change in business name, address, officer/directors, etc.

 Conclusion

-No matter what your business does, you need to stay on top of your business licensing requirements.
+No matter the size or type of business, it is essential to stay on top of your business licensing requirements.
 This prevents unnecessary fines, helps maintain your reputation, and keeps the wheels of business turning.

 For information on which business licenses may be required for your business, contact your state and local government agencies.
 Additionally, CT Corporation offers a full suite of business license support services including: business license research service, business license assessment service, business license filing/renewal service, and business license managed services that can research license requirements, provide necessary forms/instructions for application, assist with filings/renewals, and fully support your ongoing compliance with business license requirements.